AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - It is a way to get content to users in their local region to minimize latency.
 - CDN can be hosted in Azure or any other location.
 You can cache content at strategically placed physical nodes across the world and provide better performance to end users.
 - Typical usage scenarios include web applications containing multimedia content, a product launch event in a particular region, or any event where you expect a high-bandwidth requirement in a region.
+- Azure Content Delivery Network (CDN) is an effective way of delivering large files or streaming content over the Internet.
+It makes the downloading of large files much faster by caching the files in multiple geographical locations so that users can get the files from a server as close to them as possible.
+CDNs are typically used with images, videos, and other similarly large files.
+- A CDN works by storing a cached version of files on a point-of-presence (POP) server that is located on the outside edge of a network.
+These servers (called edge servers) are able to serve content without having to go through the entire network, a process which adds time to a request.
+- The content on an edge server has a time-to-live (TTL) property associated with it that tells the edge server how long it should keep the cached copy.
+If a TTL isn’t specified, the default TTL time is seven days.

 #### DNS